Top 16 Foods Containing Probiotics

 Raw Cheese and Soft Aged Cheese

 Raw cheese is made from fermented unpasteurized milk.
 The kinds of raw cheese with the highest count of probiotics include Goat’s milk cheese, sheep’s milk cheese, and A2 cow’s soft cheeses.
 These cheeses are rich in L. thermophillus, L. bifudus, L. bulgaricus and L. acidophilus.
+These probiotics will helps suppress the growth of harmful bacteria and yeast.

 Always choose unpasteurized cheese, otherwise, it won’t have any live probiotic cultures in it.